TUPE Solicitors Lincoln

 We regularly have clients call us, worried about their employment being transferred under TUPE.
 Frequently, this term is used by employers without any real explanation as to what is going on.
-If your employment is being transferred, we would always suggest you take legal advice.
-Obviously, we hope you would contact us at Lincs Law Employment Solicitors.
-However, even if you have another solicitor or are representing yourself, we hope the information on this page is helpful in explaining the transfer process.
+We hope the information on this page is helpful in explaining the transfer process.

 TUPE, or to give it its full name, the Transfer of Undertakings (Protection of Employment) Regulations 2006, is a piece of legislation which protects employee’s employment rights when a business or service transfers from one provider to another.
 For example, if one company had a contract to clean a school and they lost that contract to another provider; when the new provider took over, that would be a transfer of the business and TUPE would apply.

 In these days of organisations tendering, restructuring, outsourcing etc. TUPE can become a fact of life in some industries.
 Employees who have been working in the transferring business will have their employment protected when the new provider takes over.
 The idea being that their employment will transfer from the old provider to the new and their continuous service and terms and conditions etc. will be protected (bar a few exceptions).
 To all intents and purposes, it would be as if they had always been employed by their new employer.

 The regulations place duties on both the outgoing and incoming employers to inform and consult with employees affected by the transfer.
 Where it is a large-scale transfer, often that is done with employee representatives.
 For transfers on a smaller scale, consultation will usually take place with all of the employees involved.
 There are no specific dates when consultations should begin.
 However, it should be started in good time before the transfer takes place so that consultation is ‘meaningful’.
 In consultations with staff, they should provide them with information about: –

 - That the transfer is going to take place,